-- Increase legislated minimum prices to a rate per standard drink (e.g. 17.05mL ethanol) of at least \$2.04 for alcohol sold at off-premise retail outlets and \$4.07 for alcohol sold at on-premise establishments, after taxes, and implement automatic indexation (2023 price); BC minimum prices have not increased since 2016.
-Tie minimum prices for all alcohol precisely to the ethanol content (e.g. \$/ L ethanol) rather than to a litre of beverage. - Update general alcohol prices annually to keep pace with BC-specific inflation and increase the existing 10% level of alcohol sales taxes. - Set off-premise minimum retail markups to be at least 100% of the landed cost for each beverage type and set on-premise markups at or above the off-premise retail price.
+- Increase legislated minimum prices to a rate per standard drink (e.g. 17.05mL ethanol) of at least \$2.04\ for alcohol sold at off-premise retail outlets and \$4.07\ for alcohol sold at on-premise establishments, after taxes, and implement automatic indexation (\2023 price); tie on-premise minimum prices for all alcohol precisely to ethanol content (e.g. \$/L ethanol). - Update general alcohol prices annually to ensure that all keep pace with MB-specific inflation, increase alcohol sales taxes, and tax alcohol at a higher rate than other consumer goods. - Set off-premise minimum retail markups to be at least 100% of the landed cost for each beverage type and set on-premise markups at or above the off-premise retail price.